shivan-s/shivan.xyz/content/posts/optometry/best-marketing-slogan-in-optometry/index.md

 Graham Daldry joined Specsavers in the year of 1999 and remained at the company for the next twenty years.
 For most of his time, he was the creative director for Specsavers advertising team.

-[In the Inside Jobs podcast](https://www.ijpodcast.com/episode/a-legacy-of-shouldves/), he mentions how it was head hunted for the role.
-He even mentions their working wasn't "amazing" but Specsavers did have the motivation to dramatically improve.
-At the time, Specsavers were in a good position at the time but they lacked a human focus on their marketing face.
+[In the Inside Jobs podcast](https://www.ijpodcast.com/episode/a-legacy-of-shouldves/), Daldry mentions how he was head hunted for the role.
+Despite Specsavers, at the time, were not "amazing", they did have the motivation to dramatically improve.
+What was lacking was a human focus on their marketing.

 Humour was necessary for the brand at the time, because it was such an opticians such a clinical area and Specsavers was a disruptive force in the market place adn humnour was perfect really to kind of 1st of all get people to like us and trust us and differentiate Specsavers from the pack.